Vedant1202/to-do-task-manager/README.md

 - For all OS:
 You can use an online key pair generator like [this](https://travistidwell.com/jsencrypt/demo/).

-- After generating keys, copy the files in `backend/keys/`
+- After generating keys, name then as `public.key` and `private.key` and copy the files in `backend/keys/`

 To install backend dependencies